Robbbo-T/Ampel360XWLRGA/FTC_05-00-00-00-000_ATA_05-Periodic_Inspections_and_Maintenance_Checks.md

 1. **Visual Inspection:**
     - Inspect the aircraft exterior for any signs of damage, including skin deformation, loose panels, and damaged control surfaces.
-    - Check for any signs of arcing or electrical damage.
+    - Check the interior for dislodged components and structural integrity.
 2. **Operational Checks:**
     - Verify the functionality of flight controls, avionics, and other critical systems.
 3. **Documentation:**